 Best software-only hub: Yonomi

-Yonomi is a smart home hub that lives on your smartphone â both iOS and Android versions are available.
+Yonomi is a smart home hub that works on your smartphone â both iOS and Android versions are available.
 It lets you to manage your smart home devices and get things working together.

 To get set up just download Yonomi for Android and iOS, let the app "discover" your devices and get started creating Routines that run based on time of day, sunrise/sunset, location and the actions of other smart devices - plus you can use voice to trigger Automations through Google or Alexa.